python-websockets/websockets/docs/howto/autoreload.rst

 Web frameworks such as Django or Flask provide a development server that reloads the application automatically when you make code changes.
-There is no such functionality in websockets because it's designed for production rather than development.
+There is no such functionality in websockets because it's designed only for production.

 However, you can achieve the same result easily.